Matador Resources (NYSE:MTDR) Price Target Raised to $12.00

-Matador Resources (NYSE:MTDR) had its target price upped by equities researchers at Northland Securities from $7.00 to $12.00 in a research report issued to clients and investors on Monday, The Fly reports.
-The brokerage currently has an “outperform” rating on the energy company’s stock.
-Northland Securities’ price objective indicates a potential upside of 25.39% from the company’s previous close.
+Matador Resources (NYSE:MTDR) had its target price raised by Northland Securities from $7.00 to $12.00 in a report published on Monday morning, The Fly reports.
+Northland Securities currently has an outperform rating on the energy company’s stock.

-A number of other equities analysts also recently issued reports on the stock.
-Scotiabank raised their price objective on shares of Matador Resources from $4.00 to $14.00 and gave the stock a “sector outperform” rating in a report on Monday, July 13th.
-Imperial Capital lifted their price target on shares of Matador Resources from $11.00 to $13.00 and gave the company an “outperform” rating in a report on Thursday, July 16th.
-Capital One Financial downgraded shares of Matador Resources from an “overweight” rating to an “equal weight” rating in a report on Tuesday, April 14th.
-MKM Partners raised shares of Matador Resources from a “neutral” rating to a “buy” rating and set a $12.00 price target on the stock in a report on Tuesday, July 14th.
-Finally, Raymond James raised shares of Matador Resources from a “market perform” rating to an “outperform” rating and set a $11.00 price target on the stock in a report on Monday.
-Eight investment analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and a consensus price target of $12.93.
+MTDR has been the subject of a number of other research reports.
+Wells Fargo & Co raised their target price on Matador Resources from $8.00 to $10.00 and gave the company an equal weight rating in a report on Thursday, June 25th.
+SunTrust Banks raised their target price on Matador Resources from $6.00 to $7.00 and gave the company a hold rating in a report on Friday, May 1st.
+ValuEngine raised Matador Resources from a sell rating to a hold rating in a report on Thursday, July 2nd.
+Royal Bank of Canada reissued a buy rating on shares of Matador Resources in a report on Thursday, June 4th.
+Finally, Scotiabank lifted their price target on Matador Resources from $4.00 to $14.00 and gave the stock a sector outperform rating in a research note on Monday, July 13th.
+Eight analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+Matador Resources presently has a consensus rating of Buy and a consensus target price of $12.92.

-In other news, COO Billy E. Goodwin acquired 5,000 shares of the business’s stock in a transaction on Monday, May 11th.
-The shares were acquired at an average price of $7.98 per share, for a total transaction of $39,900.00.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Insiders own 7.40% of the company’s stock.
+In related news, COO Billy E. Goodwin acquired 5,000 shares of the company’s stock in a transaction that occurred on Monday, May 11th.
+The stock was purchased at an average price of $7.98 per share, for a total transaction of $39,900.00.
+The purchase was disclosed in a document filed with the SEC, which is available at this link.
+Company insiders own 7.40% of the company’s stock.

 About Matador Resources